SryIDC/Discord-Bot/README.md

 # Discord-Bot
+A Multi-purpose bot for discord with Ticket-System and Moderation system.

 This discord bot has been built for PiHosting a free hosting with US and Germany servers.

 PiHosting Website: https://client.pihosting.cloud/